salmo94/RestApi/README.md

 php artisan migrate

 ### 6.Fill the database with new records.
-If you want to create a custom user with an admin role, fill in the empty values; otherwise, a user will be created automatically
+If you want to create a custom user with an admin role, fill in the empty values;

 LOGIN_ADMIN= PASSWORD_ADMIN= EMAIL_ADMIN= php artisan db:seed --class=DatabaseSeeder

+OR just run: php artisan db:seed --class=DatabaseSeeder    and user will create automatically

 ## The API documentation and database schema are located in the "documentation" folder at the root of the project
 ##  Swagger documention you can find here: